Surveillance video shows employee attacking hemp shop owner

 FRESNO COUNTY, Calif.
-(KGPE) — Surveillance video shows an employee attacking the owner of a Hemp shop on Thursday night.
+(KSEE) — Surveillance video shows an employee attacking the owner of a Hemp shop on Thursday night.

 Yosemite Hemp Co. owner Kelly Richardson says an employee that he worked with every day had recently started acting strangely.